 (g) challenge Processing which has been justified on the basis of our legitimate interests or in the public interest;

-(h) request a copy of an agreement under which Personal Data is transferred outside of the EEA;
+(h) request a copy of an agreement under which Personal Data is transferred outside of the UK;

 (i) object to decisions based solely on Automated Processing, including profiling (ADM);

 (j) prevent Processing that is likely to cause damage or distress to the Data Subject or anyone else;